 NO ONE IS TURNED AWAY FOR INABILITY TO PAY

 Roosevelt Gardens opened in 1995 as a special care facility with 24-hour caregiver support.
 As new medications began to successfully suppress HIV and residents’ health began to improve, the need for health care support decreased.
 Roosevelt Gardens became a transitional housing program.
-Project Transitions opened Highland Terrace in 1998.
-We introduced the Community Housing program in 2003 to respond to an increase in need for transitional housing.
+Project Transitions opened Highland Terrace in 1998 and in 2003 introduced the Community Housing program to respond to an increase in need for transitional housing.

 What services are provided?

-Licensed social workers personalize transition plans for each resident to help them attain the skills and resources needed to live independently.
-Staff also provide relapse prevention, counseling, as well as educational and vocational guidance.
+Project Transitions provides affordable, transitional housing for HIV+ individuals and their families with wrap-around services by professional social workers.
+Every resident has a personalized transition plan to help them attain the skills and resources needed to live independently.
+Staff also provides life skills training, relapse prevention, counseling, as well as educational and vocational guidance.

 How do you get admitted?